FIGLAB/Sozu/examples/README.md

-# Sozu
+# Examples of energy harvesting from everyday activities
-A placeholder for the Sozu project (to appear at UIST 2019)
+A placeholder